 EMP 198.
-MEDICAL PATIENT MANAGEMENT I (2·2·3) PREREQUISITES: Admission to EMT-Paramedic program and EMP
+MEDICAL PATIENT MANAGEMENT I (2.2.3)

-PREREQUISITES: Admission to EMT-Paramedic program and EMF 194.
+PREREQUISITES: Admission to EMT-Paramedic program and EMP 194.
 COREQUISITE: EMP 193.

 This course relates pathophysiology and assessment findings to the formulation of field impressions and implementation of treatment plans for specific medical conditions.
 Content areas include pulmonology, neurology, gastroenterology, renal/urology, toxicology, hematology, environmental conditions, infectious and communicable diseases, abuse and assault, patients with special challenges, and acute interventions for the chronic care patient.
 On course completion, students will have demonstrated competency in those respective components of the National Standard Curriculum for the EMT-Paramedic and requirements set forth by the Alabama Department of Public Health.
 CORE